AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-feeds.md

 1. Select the checkbox next to the data feed that you want to copy, then select [!UICONTROL **Copy**].

    This takes you to [create a new feed](create-feed.md) with all settings of the current feed.
-This option is not visible if more than one data feed is selected.
+The option to copy is not visible if more than one data feed is selected.

    When updating the [!UICONTROL **Destination**] section for a data feed that you are copying, you can choose a different account and location to use for the new data feed in the [!UICONTROL **Account**] and [!UICONTROL **Location**] drop-down fields.